chumaky/datero-docs/docs/clouds/gcp/gke.md

 ## Google Kubernetes Engine
 To run Datero on GKE, you have to create a cluster first.
 Exact procedure to create it is out of scope of this guide.
-Please refer to the [official documentation](https://cloud.google.com/kubernetes-engine/docs/quickstarts/create-cluster) for that.
+Please refer to the [official documentation :octicons-tab-external-16:](https://cloud.google.com/kubernetes-engine/docs/quickstarts/create-cluster){: target="_blank" rel="noopener noreferrer" } for that.

 ![GKE cluster](../../images/clouds/gcp/gke_cluster.jpg){ loading=lazy; align=right }